Louise222/MIT-MATLAB-Open-Courseware/README.md

 In each day, there is a lecture note and an assignment.
 Also, It contains my homework for the assignment.

-I am not able to complete all the tasks right now (2015.12.29), especially for homework 4.
-I meet some problems dealing with Julia set (a kind of fractal geometry) and photo processing.
+I meet some problems dealing with photo processing in assignment 4.
 If you can solve these problems, do not hesitate to pull new request in this repository.
 Also, I will try me best to learn more and solve all the problems ASAP.

-© Yingjie Cao 2015 All Rights reserved.
+© Yingjie Cao 2016 All Rights reserved.